niooii/osu/stuff/stuff.md

 the playing ground vertically.
 - **Double Time (DT)**: Speeds up the gameplay by **1.5x** (not 2x lol).

-I call refer to these mods as "gameplay affecting", because a lot of mods are either **non-ranked** (your score won't get uploaded to osu's servers), or they don't affect the features we need (such as the **hidden** mod, which removes approach circles from the player's view, and **flashlight**, which hides all objects that are far away from your cursor).
+I refer to these mods as "gameplay affecting", because a lot of mods are either **non-ranked** (your score won't get uploaded to osu's servers), or they don't affect the features we need (such as the **hidden** mod, which removes approach circles from the player's view, and **flashlight**, which hides all objects that are far away from your cursor).